IN THIS ARTICLE

 Exams and Tests

-CT scan: The findings of CT scan are similar to those of chest x-ray but are seen better and in more detail.
-CT is preferred for staging the tumor.
+CT scan: The findings of CT scan are similar to those of chest X-ray but are seen better and in more detail.
+CT is preferred for staging (evaluating the extent of) the tumor.

 MRI: In some people, MRI complements the findings on CT scan.
-MRI provides better delineation of soft tissues (better soft-tissue contrast) and may provide additional information not obtained from other studies.
+MRI provides better demonstration of soft tissues (better soft-tissue contrast) and may provide additional information not obtained from other studies.

 Positron emission tomography (PET) scan: PET is a procedure in which a radiolabeled substance is used to measure the metabolic activity of the cells.
 Cancerous cells demonstrate increased metabolic activity.
 This procedure is being increasingly used to determine the size of the tumor and whether the tumor has spread.